Hither1/Time-Inconsistency-RL/Time_inconsistency/Experiment.md

 ## 1. Algorithms
 We have used 3 algorithms in this paper.
 The Vanilla method, _i.e._ Monte Carlo, and the recursive methods, _i.e._, the Soph-EU-Agent and the E. The pseudo-code of the 3 algorithms are included in the Appendix A of our paper.
 Each of these algorithms is packed into a function, with the inputs to the algorithms being the inputs to the functions.

-For all the 3 algorithms, we use
+For all the 3 algorithms, we use ε-greedy as the rand

 ### 1.1 MC
 For this method, we modify the standard textbook implementation of on-policy MC method to use hyperbolic discounting.
 The modification is mainly in the way that `G` is updated.
 In our modified algorithm, we use